michael-lin01/MKS21X-FinalProject/README.md

 hit Space to interact (and to roll a die) hit Tab to tab between planes to select hit E while in editorMode (except for Tab or Enter) to exit editorMode

+DEV NOTES:
+editorMode added (but its real crappy) so i added dieRollManipulate mode instead so you play through game normally but only change is u can control which die roll you get by pressing backspace. java -cp lanterna.jar;.
+TerminalClass.java dieRollManipulate